Robert M. Edsel

 Edsel is the co-producer of the documentary film, The Rape of Europa (2007).
-He is also founder and chairman of the Monuments Men Foundation for the Preservation of Art, which received the 2007 National Humanities Medal under President George W. Bush.
+He is also founder and chairman of the Monuments Men and Women Foundation for the Preservation of Art, which received the 2007 National Humanities Medal under President George W. Bush.
 The foundation has donated four albums of photographic evidence of the Third Reich's theft of art treasures to the United States National Archives.